SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ### `llama-cli`

 This is a simple CLI interface for the LLM.
-It allows you to generate a completion for specified prompt, or chat with LLM.
+It allows you to generate a completion for specified prompt, or chat with the LLM.

 It shares most arguments with `llama-server`, except some specific ones:

 - `--prompt` - can also be used with `llama-server`, but here it's bit more useful.
-  Sets the starting prompt for the LLM.
+  Sets the starting/system prompt for the LLM.
+  Prompt can also be loaded from file by specifying it's path using `--file` or `--binary-file` argument.
 - `--color` - enables colored output, it's disabled by default.
 - `--no-context-shift` - does the same thing as in `llama-server`.
 - `--reverse-prompt` - when LLM generates a reverse prompt, it stops generation and returns the control over conversation to the user, allowing him to respond.